adewealthgit/aws-intro-demo/README.md

 1. **Environment parameters**.
 In [envs](terraform/envs) folder we host the various environments.
 In this demo we have only the dev environment, but this folder could have similar env parameterizations for qa, perf, prod environments etc.
 2. **Environment definition**.
 In [env-def](terraform/modules/env-def) folder we define the modules that will be used in every environment.
 The environments inject the environment specific parameters to the env-def module which then creates the actual infra using those parameters by calling various infra modules and forwarding environment parameters to the infra modules.
 3. **Modules**.
 In [modules](terraform/modules) folder we have the modules that are used by environment definition (env-def, a terraform module itself also).
-There are modules for the main services used in this demonstration: [vnet](https://docs.microsoft.com/en-us/aws/virtual-network/virtual-networks-overview) and [vm](https://aws.microsoft.com/en-us/services/virtual-machines/), and [resource group](https://docs.microsoft.com/en-us/aws/aws-resource-manager/resource-group-overview#resource-groups) which gathers the infra resources into one view.
+There are modules for the main services used in this demonstration: [vpc](https://aws.amazon.com/vpc/) and [EC2](https://aws.amazon.com/ec2/), and [resource groups](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/what-are-resource-groups.html) which gather the infra resources into views regarding the resource group's tag.

 # Terraform File Types